 Your excess will depend on what type of travel insurance benefit you are claiming.
 Some benefits will attract a higher excess, while others won’t attract an excess.
 Note that if your excess exceeds the amount you are claiming, you won’t get anything back.

 For an additional premium, you can choose to remove or reduce your excess.
 Simply add this optional extra to your policy when you receive a quote and purchase your insurance policy.

 With Catch Travel Insurance, you have access to worldwide 24-hour emergency medical assistance and hospital treatment (excluding pregnancy and childbirth).
 If you fall sick or become injured on your trip, you must contact us as soon as possible.
 From there, we’ll be able to get you the help you need.

-+61 7 3465 1368.
+When travelling overseas, and you have any questions, call our Customer Service on +61 7 3465 1368.
 If you need to make a claim whilst overseas, our Emergency Assistance is available 24/7.
 To make a claim, you can call +61 7 3465 1368 (Monday – Friday, 8am-5pm, Australia-wide), or lodge an online claim 24/7.

 Our insurance partner, Auto & General may be able to assist you.